 With a significant increase in demand for Microsoft Teams and the skills to use it – we have put together a ‘cheat sheet’ for you to use at home or at work to ensure you’re getting the most out of the app.

-Don't forget to check out our full range of Teams and Office 365 courses here.
+Don't forget to check out our Teams course.

 Using Microsoft Teams, which is now freely available will help you and your team stay connected and continue to collaborate.
 Effective use of Teams and collaboration tools will be critical for many organisations over the coming months and our one-day Teams course will teach you all the Teams skills you need to know.
 We also offer broader Office 365 courses which introduce Teams and other core Office 365 applications, which work together to improve overall productivity.